AutoICD API

 Frequently Asked Questions

-ICD-10-CM code M10 represents "Gout".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code M10 represents “Gout”.
+It is classified under Chapter 13: Diseases of the Musculoskeletal System and Connective Tissue and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is M10 a billable code?